shutech2001/GS4Cox/README.md

 # activate virtual environment
 eval $(poetry env activate)

-# [Option] to activate the interpreter, select the following output as the interpreter.
+# [Option] to activate the interpreter, select the following output as the interpreter
 poetry env info --path
 ```